 Swimming Pool Chemicals you Must Have

-How Chemically Safe is your Swimming Pool?
+First Things First: How Chemically Safe is your Swimming Pool?

 There are only two main reasons why we use chemicals in our swimming pools: For health reasons, and to have a clear pool water.

-Ideally, there is nothing more dangerous like pool chemicals we use in order to maintain the status of our pool water.
+But first, as a chemical engineer, I thought you should know; there is nothing more dangerous like pool chemicals we use in order to maintain the status of our pool water.

 According to a study by Municipal Institute of Medical Research published on American Journal Epidemiology, swimming pool chemicals (especially chlorine) are harmful when inhaled, ingested, or absorbed through the skin.